SerrpentDagger/omarch-me/README.md

 From there, you can enjoy your customised Omarchy setup without the artefacts of unwanted apps!

-## Niri (Testing)
+## Niri
-Niri for Omarchy is currently a functional feature in the `testing` branch.
-I expect to have it in the Omarch-me `master` branch within a day or two.
+Niri for Omarchy is now a functional feature in the `master` branch.
+Note that certain scripts and features specific to Hyprland haven't yet been updated for Niri.
+What *is* notably working:

+- `uwsm`, autologin
+- Background with `swaybg`
+- Theme integration compatible with even user-submitted themes (see `autotheme.py`)
+- Most Omarchy keybinds as expected
+- Waybar with Niri workspaces module
+- Lock screen

+What *isn't* working:

+- Hyprsunset nightlight
+- Screensaver
+- Certain menu entries still point to Hyprland configs
+- `Trigger->Screenshot` doesn't use Niri screenshot tool
+- Screen record

 To use Niri on Omarchy, simply select `niri` from the *Extra System* packages during customised install.
 The installer will then detect its presence and react accordingly.
 Themes, menus and keybinds included!

+Note that Hyprland is still installed alongside Niri, and you can switch back to it later by changing the session entry in `/etc/sddm.conf.d/autologin.conf` from `niri-uwsm` to `hyprland-uwsm`.
+You will then be logged in to the Hyprland session upon next restart.
+I expect to provide this as a menu entry later.

 ## Installation
 Installation of Omarch-me takes the form of a [manual Omarchy install](https://learn.omacom.io/2/the-omarchy-manual/96/manual-installation) using a different `curl` install script after Arch.
 In partular...